blue-light-lab/.github/profile/README.md

 Like the glow in a reactor core, this organization is a beacon for explorations in **astrophysics, high-energy physics, quantum theory, and mathematical foundations**.

+## Wanna join or just have questions?
+How to get in touch:
+Send a polite, plain-text email to: hello.bluelightlab[ at ]gmail[ dot ]com

 > *Cherenkova22 is a pseudonym, an homage, and a vessel for research.*
 > *The glow is not just in matter, but in thought itself.*